Dheeraj Dhoopar

 Dheeraj Dhoopar (born 20 December 1984) is an Indian actor and model who appears in Hindi television.
 He is best known for his portrayal of Prem Bharadwaj in Sasural Simar Ka and Karan Luthra in Kundali Bhagya for which he received several awards including Gold Awards and Indian Television Academy Awards for Best Actor Male (Popular).

 Personal life

 Dhoopar was born to Sushil Dhoopar on 20 December 1984.
+He belongs to a Punjabi Hindu family.

 He married actress Vinny Arora on 16 November 2016 in Delhi.
 They first met on the sets of Maat Pitaah Ke Charnon Mein Swarg.
 In April 2022, they announced that they were expecting their first child.
-On 10 August 2022, the couple had their first child, a boy, Zayn.
+On 10 August 2022, the couple had their first child, a boy.

 Career

 Dhoopar started his career as a model and featured in over hundred commercials for brands like Maruti Suzuki, Parker, Dabur Honey, Samsung Galaxy, Videocon Mobile.
 Before venturing in acting, Dhoopar did an advanced course in fashion designing as well as worked as an airline cabin crew member.

 Dhoopar made his television debut with Maat Pitaah Ke Charnon Mein Swarg as Ansh.
 He also played Bhavesh Patel in Star Plus's Behenein, Sushant in Mrs. Tendulkar and Shikhar in Zindagi Kahe – Smile Please.
 He also made a cameo appearance in Sony TV's Kuch Toh Log Kahenge.